mhirano/islay/README.md

-# islay – A versatile framework for computer vision research
+# islay ― a versatile framework for computer vision research

 ### About
 **islay** is an easy-to-use, visually-aesthetic, cross-platform framework for computer vision research based on Dear ImGui.